-Supporting local events and festivals will help to strengthen communities and bring cultures together.

-Cultural, leisure and art provision will help support local businesses and attract people to Powys.

-A globally responsible Wales

-Better access to improved digital connectivity will provide global market opportunities for Powys businesses.
+A Wales of Cohesive Communities Supporting local events and festivals will help to strengthen communities and bring cultures together.
+A Wales of vibrant culture and thriving Welsh language Cultural, leisure and art provision will help support local businesses and attract people to Powys.
+A globally responsible Wales Better access to improved digital connectivity will provide global market opportunities for Powys businesses.